rtek1000/W1209-firmware-modified/W1209-firmware-Timer/Readme.md

 ![image](https://raw.githubusercontent.com/rtek1000/W1209-firmware-modified/master/W1209-firmware-Timer/Doc/Board_no_display.jpg)

 Notes:
-- Due to the diode only 4V3 reach the Relay, to correct this, replace the diode with a jumper.
+- For 110/220V board version, due to the diode only 4V3 reach the Relay, to correct this, replace the diode with a jumper.
 - Cut the 3V3 track of the LED and connect the anode of the LED to the protection diode of the Relay, 5V arrives at this point (110/220V version).
 - - For power versions other than 110v/220v, it may be necessary to change the LED resistor value.
 - For external trigger (>3V3) you can populate the components: (connector, opto coupler, resistor).